hwarrich/QD-TEM-Analyzer/README.md

 * To run the program, run Main.py
 * `python3 Main.py`

-## Using the program
+## Usage
-You will be shown the first image to process with each quantum dot higlighted.
+You will be shown the first image to process with each quantum dot highlighted.
 Select any QDs that you do not want to be included in the final results.

 ![Screenshot](Example-Output.jpg)

 After this, click enter and you will be presented with the next image.
-Repeat this process until no more images are shown.
+Repeat this process for all of the images.
 Now you are done!
 Just look at the output folder for the results.